Edward af Sillén: Television

-2004 brought Af Sillén's screen writing breakthrough with the script for host Maria Lundqvist at the Guldbagge Awards, the Swedish equivalent of the Academy Awards.
+2004 brought Af Sillén's screenwriting breakthrough with the script for host Maria Lundqvist at the Guldbagge Awards, the Swedish equivalent of the Academy Awards.
 He returned in 2007 not only as Sissela Kyle’s scriptwriter, but as director of the show live on SVT.

-Af Sillén was recruited by Melodifestivalen supervisor Christer Björkman to write and direct the 2009 contest.
+Af Sillén was recruited by Melodifestivalen supervisor Christer Björkman to write and direct the 2009 edition.
 His mix of humour, music and sparkle saw him return in 2010, 2012 and 2013.
-After a two year contest break, he came back in 2016 to much acclaim.
-His parody sketch song Här står jag by Charlotte Perrelli performed that year topped the Swedish iTunes chart.
-To boost declining viewer figures, Af Sillén was hired as a consultant for the 2019 contest.
+After a two-year break, he came back in 2016 to much acclaim.
+His parody sketch song "Här står jag", performed by Charlotte Perrelli, topped the Swedish iTunes chart.
+To boost declining viewer figures, Af Sillén was hired as a consultant for the 2019 edition.
+In 2024, he was inducted into the Melodifestivalen Hall of Fame by SVT.

-After a lifelong love of the contest, Af Sillén became the Swedish commentator in 2009 for SVT.
-The following year he wrote his first Eurovision Song Contest for Oslo 2010.
-His commentary continued until 2012 when Loreen won the competition for Sweden.
-The following year Af Sillén wrote and directed the 58th Eurovision in Malmö 2013.
-In 2015 he was asked by the BBC to co-write the script of the Eurovision's Greatest Hits hosted by Graham Norton and Petra Mede for a celebration of Eurovision’s 60th year.
+A lifelong lover of the Eurovision Song Contest, Af Sillén became the Swedish commentator for SVT in 2009.
+The following year he wrote the script for his first contest in 2010.
+He has continued to serve as commentator since, with the exceptions of the 2013 and 2016 contests, held in Malmö and Stockholm respectively, for which he wrote the script.
+In 2015, the BBC hired him to co-write the script of Eurovision Song Contest's Greatest Hits, a special show to commemorate the 60th edition of Eurovision.
+The interval act "Love Love Peace Peace", written by Af Sillén and performed by presenters Petra Mede and Måns Zelmerlöw during the final of the 2016 contest, became a highlight of the show.

-2016 brought again the role of writer and director for Eurovision in Stockholm 2016 which featured the musical number "Love Love Peace Peace" performed by hosts Petra Mede and Måns Zelmerlöw.
 The Independent named it the "ultimate interval act, somehow even upstaging Justin Timberlake himself".
-Buzzfeed said the presenters were the "best thing about this year's contest".
+Buzzfeed commented that the presenters were the "best thing about this year's contest".
+Af Sillén also wrote the script for the Eurovision Song Contest 2024 in Malmö.

-In 2021 Af Sillén took on a brand new role as a Judge on the 11th and 12th series of TV4's Talang, the Swedish version of the Got Talent franchise.
+In 2021, Af Sillén served as a judge on the 11th and 12th series of TV4's Talang, the Swedish version of the Got Talent franchise.